adukhi/Unique-CSV-DataSet-Config/README.md

 ## Introduction
 * Unique CSV DataSet Config for Jmeter
-* This plugin is an extension of JMeter CSV Data Set Config component.
+* This plugin is an extension of JMeter CSV Data Set Config component

 ## Key Features
 ### 1. Ability to provide CSV data only to specified Thread Groups